-• If there are more than one "tracks" at your medical school with two different curricula (for example, Harvard Medical School has a Pathways and HST curriculum track), you can choose to fill out a report card for each track, or fill out just one report card and average the scores received by each track in cases where the scores are different (see the 2021 Harvard or Oxford report cards as examples).
+• If there are more than one "tracks" at your institution with two different curricula (for example, Harvard Medical School has a Pathways and HST curriculum track), you can choose to fill out a report card for each track, or fill out just one report card and average the scores received by each track in cases where the scores are different (see the 2021 Harvard or Oxford report cards as examples).
+Where possible please indicate the proportion of students that are on each track.

-Added to our resources in 2022, the Planetary Health Report Card Literature Review by Metric collates the evidence behind each of the metrics in the Planetary Health Report Card.
-It serves as a collection of references for further learning and a resource for those advocating for increased planetary health engagement at their institutions.
+Completed in 2022 a Literature Review by Metric is available for the 2022 medicine report card metrics.
+We are in the process of updating this review and making it more applicable to all the disciplines.
+However the review serves as a rough collection of references for further learning and a resource for those advocating for increased planetary health engagement at their institutions.